Arturovaladez1/reading-notes/102/Class4notes.md

 ## Semantics

 - In programming, Semantics refers to the meaning of a piece of code — for example "what effect does running that line of JavaScript have?", or "what purpose or role does that HTML element have" (rather than "what does it look like?".)

+Things I want to know more about

+- Learning how to use wireframe with certain softwares and becoming great at design.

 # Sources
 - [Wireframe](https://careerfoundry.com/en/blog/ux-design/how-to-create-your-first-wireframe/)